South Sudan rejects call to free rebels to help end fighting

 Alexander Rondos, EU Special Representative for the Horn of Africa, said in Brussels that the humanitarian situation was extremely bad because there is very little access to the people who are now vulnerable.
 The fighting had also prevented humanitarian workers moving in to offer help.

-"The international community is ready to move, the neighbors are ready to help, but they have got to come to an arrangement real fast on the ceasefire," Rondos told Reuters TV.
+"The international community is ready to move, the neighbours are ready to help, but they have got to come to an arrangement real fast on the ceasefire," Rondos told Reuters TV.

 China, the biggest investor in South Sudan's oil industry through state-owned Chinese oil giants National Petroleum Corp (CNPC) and Sinopec, called on Monday for an immediate ceasefire.
 Beijing is concerned by the unrest that had forced the government to cut oil production by about a fifth.